-When you use NuvaRing correctly, it’s great at preventing pregnancy.
-But things like forgetting to put a new ring in or taking certain medication may make it less effective.
+When you use NuvaRing or Annovera correctly, it’s great at preventing pregnancy.
+But forgetting to put your ring in on time, taking certain medications, and other things may make it not work as well.

-The better you are about putting in a new NuvaRing on the right day every month, the better it will work.
+The better you are about putting the ring in your vagina on schedule, the better it will work.
 But there’s a very small chance that you could still get pregnant, even if you always use the ring correctly.

-Some medicines or supplements can also make NuvaRing less effective:
+These medicines or supplements can also make NuvaRing and Annovera not work as well:

-• The antibiotics Rifampin, Rifampicin, and Rifamate (other antibiotics aren’t a problem)
+• The antibiotics Rifampin, Rifampicin, and Rifamate (other antibiotics don’t make the ring less effective)

-• The antifungal Griseofulvin (other antifungals aren’t a problem)
+• The antifungal Griseofulvin (other antifungals don’t make the ring less effective)

 • Certain HIV medicines